 There is a difference between excellence and perfection.
 Remember that excellence is a balance between training and habit.
 Perfection is flawless completion.

 Although it’s good to be the best we can possibly be, we must avoid an unhealthy pursuit of perfection to the point that we take no action for fear of failing.
 Inaction is the enemy of excellence.
-Failing is a teacher and is a part of excellence.
+Failure is a teacher and is a part of excellence.
 Failing gives you direction.
-You’ll know what not to do next time you try.
-Keywords: Try next time.
+You’ll know what not to do the next time you try.
 Just give it your best.

-If you want to excel in your life, start by attempting to put forth the best effort you can.
+If you want to excel in your life, start by putting forth your best effort.
 If you do this consistently, you will elude a sense of excellence within and around you.
 Others will sense this and will see you in a different light.

 DO IT NOW: